-Type pkzip25 -extract with the name of the .ZIP file and the name of the particular file you want.
+Type pkzipc -extract with the name of the .ZIP file and the name of the particular file you want.
 With a .ZIP file that contains paths, the procedure is the same.

-Let's assume you are working a file called test.zip the contains the following files:
+Assume you are working with a file called test.zip that contains the following files:

+'''

 file1.txt

 temp/file2.txt

 temp/tut/file3.txt

+'''